chanikya143/Bharath-Intern/README.md

-Create a portfolio website using HTML and CSS\n
+1.Create a portfolio website using HTML and CSS
-Build a website using HTML,CSS and JS
+2.Build a website using HTML,CSS and JS
-Homepage of Netflix using HTML and CSS
+3.Homepage of Netflix using HTML and CSS